geonetwork/core-geonetwork/docs/manual/docs/overview/change-log/history/index.md

 ### 4.2

-Be adivsed that GeoNetwork 4.2 series is nearing end-of-life.
+Be advised that GeoNetwork 4.2 series is nearing end-of-life.
 Production systems are advised to update to 4.4 above if they have not already done so.

 - [Version 4.2.17](../version-4.2.17.md)
 - [Version 4.2.16](../version-4.2.16.md)